 Coco Chanel, Paris

 Artist’s blind stamp on recto.
-Signed, titled, dated, and numbered A/P on print verso.
+Signed, titled and dated on verso.

 Horst P. Horst became a seminal figure in the history of 20th century photography during an innovative career that spanned over half a century.
 Born in Germany in 1906, Horst shot for French Vogue magazine of the 1930s and 1940s becoming well known for his chic and pioneering fashion images that appeared in France, Britain, and the United States.
 He was an arbiter of taste with an instinctive sense of sophistication and an elegant aesthetic who captured the essence of his subject with a sculptor’s sensitivity to form and light.
 Modernizing fashion photography, his images uniquely encapsulated the period by also portraying its luminaries including Helen Bennett, Andy Warhol, Gertrude Stein, Iman, Marlene Dietrich, Yves Saint Laurent, Nina de Voogh and the most celebrated fashion figure of the time, Coco Chanel.